UDOOboard/Gear-Docs/docs/03_Hardware_References/05_Storage_Options.md

 ### M.2 SATA/PCIe x2 Slot: Socket 2 Key B type 2242/3042/2260

-UDOO BOLT features an M.2 SSD Slot, which allows plugging **M.2 Socket 2 Key B** Solid State Drives with **SATA** interface or **PCI-e x2** interface (*PCI-e x1* is also supported).
+UDOO BOLT GEAR features an M.2 SSD Slot, which allows plugging **M.2 Socket 2 Key B** Solid State Drives with **SATA** interface or **PCI-e x2** interface (*PCI-e x1* is also supported).

 The connector used for the M.2 SATA/PCI-e slot is *CN18*, is a standard 75 pin M.2 Key B connector, located at the bottom of the board.

-On the UDOO BOLT board there is also a Threaded Spacer which allows the placement of M.2 Socket 2 Key B SATA/PCI-e modules in `2260` size.
+On the UDOO BOLT GEAR board there is also a Threaded Spacer which allows the placement of M.2 Socket 2 Key B SATA/PCI-e modules in `2260` size.

 It is possible to also place modules in `2242` or `3042` size, by using a M/F Spacer, which allows fixing the M.2 module on the spacer already available on the PCB, deemed for the fixing of the M.2 Key E.